compono/idibu-api/webservices/settings-management/application_url_tracking.md

 </pre>

 - <code>board</code> is used to set the name of the parameter used for tracking the source (job board).
 You can obtain the code (that will be sent as the value of this parameter) for each Portal through the <code>bid</code> field from the [Get Board Data](https://github.com/oneworldmarket/idibu-api/blob/master/posting-api/spec-data.md#get-board-data) response.
 - <code>job</code> is used to set the name of the Job ID parameter.
-This parameter will contain a URL-safe-base64 encoded unique ID of the job.
+This parameter will contain a URL-safe-base64 encoded unique ID of the Job (refer to the [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md)).

 <h1>Obtaining the tracking parameters</h1>